otlw/assess/README.md

 >'truffle migrate'

 _NOTE: If you have deployed to rinkeby before, make sure to remove/rename the `initialMembers.json` file.
-Otherwise signing transactions will not work and all tests will fail._
+Otherwise signing transactions on the testnet will not work and all tests will fail._

 ### To rinkeby-testnet